bioinfo-chru-strasbourg/howard/docs/help.configuration.md

 ## chunking_size

-Chunking size in number of variants to use when chunking is enabled.
-Chunking will be applied if number of variants exceeding this chunking size.
-For example, setting this to 1,000,000 will chunk input files with more than 1 million variants into multiple files, each containing up to 1 million variants.
+Chunking size is the number of variants to process at a time.
+With 'parquet' chunking mode, input file will be split into multiple smaller Parquet files with a maximum of 'chunking_size' variants per file.
+With 'duckdb' chunking mode, the global chunk_size parameter will replaceded by 'chunking_size'.

 Type: `int`